eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

-The Custom Script Extension (CSE) is an easy way to download and run scripts on your Azure VMs.
-It's just one of the many ways you can configure a VM, during its deployment or once it's up and running.
+The *Custom Script Extension* (CSE) provides an easy way to download and run scripts on your Azure Virtual Machines (VMs).
+CSE is one of many ways to configure a VM, either during its deployment or while it is running.

-You can store your scripts in Azure storage or in a public location such as GitHub.
-You can run scripts manually or as part of a more automated deployment.
-In the example we use below, we will define a resource that you can add to your Resource Manager template.
-The resource will use the `Custom Script Extension` to download a PowerShell script from GitHub and execute that script on your VM.
-The script enables the IIS-WebServerRole feature and configures a basic home page.
+You can store your scripts in Azure storage or in a public location, such as GitHub.
+You can run scripts manually or as part of an automated deployment.
+In an example that follows, we define a resource that you can add to your Azure Resource Manager template.
+The resource will use the `Custom Script Extension` to download a PowerShell script from GitHub, and then execute that script on a VM.
+The script enables the `IIS-WebServerRole` feature and configures a basic home page.

 ### Implementing Custom Script Extensions

-To discover how to use the Custom Script Extension in your template, one approach is to learn by example.
-For example, you might find an Azure Quickstart template that does something similar and adapt it to your needs.
+One way to learn to use Custom Script Extensions in your template is by adapting existing templates to your requirements.
+For example, you might find an Azure Quickstart template that does something close to what you need, and then modify the template so that it meets your needs.

-Another approach is to look up the resource you need in the [reference documentation](https://docs.microsoft.com/azure/templates?azure-portal=true).
-In this case, searching the documentation would reveal [Microsoft.Compute virtualMachines/extensions template reference](https://docs.microsoft.com/azure/templates/Microsoft.Compute/2018-10-01/virtualMachines/extensions?azure-portal=true).
+Another approach is to look up the resource you need in the [Azure reference documentation](https://docs.microsoft.com/azure/templates?azure-portal=true).
+Using our previous VM example, a keyword search of the Azure reference documentation retrives the [Microsoft.Compute/virtualMachines/extensions template reference](https://docs.microsoft.com/azure/templates/Microsoft.Compute/2018-10-01/virtualMachines/extensions?azure-portal=true).

-You can start by copying the schema to a temporary document, like this.
+You could start using the template by copying the schema to a temporary document, like this.

 ```json
 {